brunolange/artifax/README.md

 A computation graph can be entirely encoded in a standard python dictionary.
-Each key represents a node or an artifact, that will eventually be computed once all of its dependecies have been calculated.
-The value associated with each key can be any constant - a string, a number or an instance of a class, or a function.
-In the latter case, the function arguments may map to other nodes in the computation graph to establish a direct dependency between the nodes.
+Each key represents a node or an artifact, that will eventually be computed once all of its dependencies have been calculated.
+The value associated with each key can be either a constant - a string, a number or an instance of a class, or a function.
+In the latter case, the function arguments map to other nodes in the computation graph to establish a direct dependency between the nodes.

 For example, the following dictionary: